cseshahrukh/cseshahrukh/README.md

 ### Hi there 👋, Md.
 Shahrukh Islam
 #### Design and Development
 Hi Everyone, I am Md.
 Shahrukh Islam.
-I am a CSE student.
+Currently I am working as a Software Engineer I at Samsung R&D Institute Bangladesh.
+I have graduated from CSE, BUET.
+My research interest lies in Federated Learning, Deep Learning, NLP.
 I really enojoy learning languages and frameworks like React, Django as well as do coding.
 You can check me out my facebook at www.facebook.com/shahrukh.holmes.007 or www.youtube.com/studywithshahrukh

 ##Skills and Experience:
 REACT